SysKitTeam/docs-securitymanager/get-to-know-security-manager/site-collections-screen.md

 ## Anonymous Links

-Use **Anonymous Links** tab to find out which documents or folders are shared to anonymous users with anonymous guest link and check link types and expiration dates.
+Use **Anonymous Access Links** tab to find out which documents or folders are shared to anonymous users with anonymous guest link and check link types and expiration dates.